UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node_on_bianca.md

 !!! note "Has Bianca frozen?"

-    It can take tens of minutes before an interactive node is allocated.
+    It can take tens of minutes before an interactive session is allocated.

     Bianca has not frozen, go ahead and have a coffee break :-)